9b/netinfo/README.rst

 NetInfo
 =======
 NetInfo is a simple IP enrichment service to provide additional data related to an IP address.
-The primary utility of NetInfo is to serve as a API wrapper and management system for the PyASN library.
-NetInfo will automatically seek and download new route files, ensuring the database is always up-to-date.
-The local API queries the PyASN instance and returns back enrichment data for an IP address.
+The primary utility of NetInfo is to serve as a API wrapper and management system for the PyASN and MaxMind GeoIP libraries.
+NetInfo will automatically seek and download new update files, ensuring the databases are always up-to-date.
+The local API queries the PyASN and GeoIP instance and returns back enrichment data for an IP address.

 Getting Started
 ---------------